cloud-gov/cg-site/content/updates/2019-07-12-VPN-backhaul-drupal-8-and-new-team-members.md

 ### Removed: Experimental NFS (Network File System) volume service

 We are no longer offering our experimental Network File System (NFS) volume service.
-We are exploring better ways to offer persistent filesystem volumes, which would enable applications to store their state in a durable local filesystem.
+We are exploring alternatives to persistent filesystem volumes to support persistant storage.

 ## New faces in the cloud.gov team